Ukrainian grandmother stranded after being refused flight to UK over eVisa issues

 “When my mother got to the airport, the staff just kept not listening when she showed them the email from the Home Office.
 They were just saying ‘it’s your problem’.
 We tried to call the visa centre that’s supposed to help with eVisa problems but they didn’t know what to do.
 They suggested getting a separate temporary visa, but she already had a visa for the UK.

-Luckily a volunteer who was helping Ukrainian refugees at Krakov airport was able to help her mother try and link her BRP card with her eVisa account the next day.
-However Ms Bondarenko estimates she had to spend an extra £600 on nights in the airport hotel for her mother, an extra plane ticket, and taxis to the UK consulate in Krakov, which turned out to be closed.
+Luckily a volunteer who was helping Ukrainian refugees at Krakow airport was able to help her mother try and link her BRP card with her eVisa account the next day.
+However, Ms Bondarenko estimates she had to spend an extra £600 on nights in the airport hotel for her mother, an extra plane ticket, and taxis to the UK consulate in Krakow, which turned out to be closed.

-Ms Bondarenko booked her mother on a new flight on 26 June to the East Midlands but her mother had problems again when she got to the check-in desk.
+Ms Bondarenko booked her mother on a new flight on 26 June to the East Midlands but Ms Karpenko had problems again when she got to the check-in desk.
 Her eVisa account had automatically translated to Ukrainian on her phone and the airport staff wanted to see it in Polish.

-Andreea Dumitrache, campaigner at the3million rights group, said: "This heartbreaking situation highlights the urgent need for the Home Office to recognise the disproportionate impact the eVisa system has on older and vulnerable people.
+Andreea Dumitrache, a campaigner at the3million rights group which supports EU citizens in the UK, said: “This heartbreaking situation highlights the urgent need for the Home Office to recognise the disproportionate impact the eVisa system has on older and vulnerable people.
 Technology is failing many people like Liudmyla when they need it most.

 “The shift to eVisas assumes a level of digital access, confidence and literacy that not everyone has.
 Even for those who can navigate the system, when errors occur, there is no safety net.
 People are left distressed, isolated and in limbo, despite having the legal right to return to their home in the UK.”